Managing expense reimbursements manually can be time-consuming and frustrating.

 Employees can reply with a picture of the receipt for automatic reconciliation.
 This revolutionary approach slashes the "receipt chase" for even small, often-lost items.

-Fyle also lets you submit and track receipts using text messages and other everyday apps like Slack, Gmail, Outlook, and Teams, making the process faster and easier for employees.
+You can also submit and track receipts using text messages and other everyday apps like Slack, Gmail, Outlook, and Teams, making the process faster and easier for employees.

 Automated Policy Checks